dogweather/forkful/content/en/rust/good-coding-practices/handling-errors.md

 weight: 16
 ---

-## What & Why?

-Error handling is about dealing with things when they go sideways.
-Programmers do it to handle the unexpected, ensuring their Rust programs are robust and don’t just crash when faced with a hiccup.

 ## How to:
 Rust handles errors in two major ways: recoverable and unrecoverable errors.
 Let's check out both.

 Recoverable errors use `Result<T, E>`: